FAQ’s

 Do I need a referral?

 No. Anyone can see a psychologist without a referral.
-A referral is only necessary if you wish to receive the Medicare rebate (with exception of those who qualify under bush fire program – then you don’t need a referral).
+A referral is only necessary if you wish to receive the Medicare rebate.

 Please view this APS website to find out more information.